Jean-Bertholat/Bibliometric_Analysis/README.md

 Chapter submitted for the INTELLIGENT CYBERSECURITY AND RESILIENCE FOR CRITICAL INDUSTRIES: CHALLENGES AND APPLICATIONS by River Publishers Series in Security and Digital Forensics (Scopus & WoS)

+## Decoding CyberSecurity: How Terminology Shapes the Field

+Conference article submitted for ESREL-SRA 2025